A Publisher’s Ultimate Guide To Ad Placements

 Ad optimization should start on a solid foundation, which includes planning where to place your ads, ad sizes to run, maximum and minimum count of ads per page, choosing ad formats, while providing users the best user experience.
 In this article, we’re going to share tips and tricks, and best practices on ad placement.

 Using the right tool to deploy your tags matters as much.
-When it’s straightforward and user friendly, you save time and can focus on other important tasks.
-You should also be ready to debug in case any issue comes up after deployment.
-This entire process brings its own set of challenges, and for as long as you know the direction you’re going for, it should be easier to manage.
+When it’s straightforward and user-friendly, you save time and can focus on other important tasks.
+You should also be ready to debug if any issue arises after deployment.
+This entire process brings its own set of challenges, and as long as you know the direction you’re going for, it should be easier to manage.

 Deciding on ad placements is not a one-shot deal.
 It requires a lot of data analysis and constant changes until you’re fully satisfied with the numbers you see.
 Every site is unique, and you should be able to strategize around improving ad performance without compromising user experience.